sadikmz/SuppFiles/Chapter_three/README.md

 # tidy(enset_xvm_long) ###This can be used to assess the descriptive statistics of the data.
 ```

-# 4. Analysis of the area under the disease progression curve (AUDPS) {.tabset .tabset-pills}
+# 4. Analysis of the area under the disease progression curve (AUDPS)

 Here the data is summarized to visualize area under the curve using disease index (y) and time (x).